Design Challenge 2020

 Create unique clothing and accessories for a post-pandemic world.

 Be creative and imaginative in the use of materials, textiles and technology.

 Show an innovative approach to incorporating economic and environmental sustainability within the design.

 There are three categories for the design competition.
-Remember that you are welcome to design with the materials of your choice, across any areas that you think would drive impact for these issues.
+Students were allowed to design with the materials of your choice, across any areas that would drive impact for these issues.

-Designs can focus on addressing how our clothing can protect us, for example facilitating preventative/hygiene behaviors, supporting frontline health workers, or promoting connection to friends, family, and neighbors to combat social isolation to name a few.
+Designs focussed on addressing how our clothing can protect us, for example facilitating preventative/hygiene behaviors, supporting frontline health workers, or promoting connection to friends, family, and neighbors to combat social isolation to name a few.

 Designs such as a range of outerwear, athletic clothing, daywear and casual basics.

 Items for everyday use or protective items such as jewellery, gloves, bags, socks, headbands, handbags, footwear, aprons.

 Designs for any item that does not fit into the above categories such as blankets, pillows, linens, furniture etc.